PHPCSStandards/PHPCSStandards.github.io/wiki/Usage.md

 ## Listing Sniffs Inside a Coding Standard

-PHP_CodeSniffer can print you a list of the sniffs that a coding standard includes by specifying the `-e` command line argument along with the `--standard` argument.
+PHP_CodeSniffer can print you a list of the sniffs that a coding standard includes by specifying the `-e` (="explain") command line argument along with the `--standard` argument.
 This allows you to see what checks will be applied when you use a given standard.

 ```bash
 $ phpcs --standard=PSR1 -e